 The common rules governing business associations shall also be applied to associations, as appropriate, in addition to the four basic company forms described above.
 A grouping is a co-operative society vested with legal personality, founded by members in order to facilitate the success of their business activities and to co-ordinate such business activities, as well as to represent their professional interests.
 The purpose of a grouping is not to make a profit for itself; its members shall bear unlimited, joint and several liability for debts in excess of the grouping’s assets.

-A business association is founded by all founding members signing the articles of association (statutes for companies limited by shares, deed of foundation for sole member companies),which is drawn up in a notarial deed, or in a private document countersigned by a lawyer or the legal counsel of one of the founders.
+A business association is founded by all founding members signing the articles of association (statutes for companies limited by shares, deed of foundation for sole member limited liability companies),which is drawn up in a notarial deed, or in a private document countersigned by a lawyer or the legal counsel of one of the founders.

 The foundation of a business association must be announced to the registering court within 30 days of the date of incorporation of the deed of foundation in a notarial deed or the date of countersigning of the deed of foundation by a lawyer or legal counsel.
 If an authority permit is required for the foundation of the business association, this announcement must take place within 15 days of the receipt of the effective permit.